NADOOIT/whisperX/agent_research_paper/reproducibility_guide.md

 - **Training**: Trigger training runs with optional notes
 - **Metrics**: Download CSV of WER history and flagged data

-## 10. Speaker Training via Launchpad GUI
+## 10. Speaker Training via Web UI
-Use the Tkinter Launchpad for offline management:
+Use the Web UI for all speaker training and management:
 - Launch with `python app.py`
 - Create/Delete speaker profiles, add samples via drag & drop
 - Monitor training progress and WER history in real time